 Key Takeaways

-Electrician insurance starts at about $37.50 per month for general liability alone, but most electrical businesses need GL, workers comp, commercial auto, tools coverage, and sometimes contractor's E&O.
+General liability for a small electrical business starts at about $37.50 per month (Hiscox published benchmark), but most electrical contractors also carry workers comp, commercial auto, tools coverage, and sometimes contractor's E&O depending on the work and contract requirements.

-- GL starts at $37.50/month (Hiscox) for liability-only coverage — your real quote depends on job mix, payroll, vehicles, and state
+- General liability starts at $37.50/month (Hiscox published benchmark) for liability-only coverage.
+Your actual premium depends on job mix, payroll, vehicles, and state.

-- Workers comp is required in most states once you have employees, and many GCs require it even for solo subs
+- Workers comp is required in most states once you have employees, and many general contractors require it from solo subs before allowing site access.

-- Contracts commonly require additional insured, waiver of subrogation, and primary/noncontributory endorsements — missing one can get your certificate rejected
+- Contracts commonly require additional insured, waiver of subrogation, and primary and noncontributory endorsements.
+A missing endorsement can get your certificate rejected.

 Coverage electricians carry and why each line exists